sbseltzer/kioku-srs/README.md

 ### Portability

+When talking about portability in the software world, we mean "how many machines does this run on?"

 There are two kinds of portability here.
 Application Portability, and Addon Portability.
 Kioku concerns itself with both.

 Anki and Mnemosyne are fairly portable to most Desktop and Mobile environments.
-The desktop apps have some problems that stem from using Python/Qt, and the mobile apps ultimately suffer from the lack of Addons and interface features.
+The desktop apps have some problems with IMEs (foreign keyboard emulators) that stem from using Python/Qt, and the mobile apps suffer from the lack of addons and interface features.

-Kioku proposes a decoupled architecture and choice of technology that's designed with full portability in mind, even if it doesn't happen all at once.
-If everything is done right, someone could trivially modify Kioku to run in embedded Linux terminal, if you're brave enough to implement that.
-It's going to be designed more with web browsers in mind, but Kioku aims to facilitate creating other interfaces, even if their feature set is smaller.
+Kioku proposes a design with full portability in mind, even if it doesn't happen all at once.
+If everything is done right, someone could trivially modify Kioku to run in embedded Linux terminal, if they're brave enough to implement that.
+It's designed more with web browsers in mind, but Kioku aims to facilitate creating other interfaces, even if their feature set is limited by comparison.

 ### Hackability

+This will be a boon for developers and users who wish to extend Kioku's behaviour.

 Anki's modding framework is extremely permissive, but not very well thought out.
-Mnemosyne doesn't appear to have a very active modding community in the way Anki does.
-Both require use of Python and neither are portable to mobile or web platforms.
+The reliance on Python and Qt makes addons clunky and unintuitive.
+Mnemosyne doesn't appear to have a very active modding community in the way that Anki does, and there is no convenient way for users to find them.
+Both require the use of Python and neither are portable to mobile or web platforms.

-Kioku aims to make modding possible in any language, so long as it can be bound to C/C++ and support an HTTP client stack.
+Kioku aims to make modding possible in any language, so long as it can be executed from C/C++ and support an HTTP client stack.
+Every supported platform that the Kioku backend can run on will have some kind of scripting available.

 ### Progress is Sacred